 There's no denying that the Valve Index is a great VR headset.
 At present, it's the best VR headset on the market, with best-in-class display resolution and refresh rate.
-But it's also the most expensive—and at times more frustrating—than other headsets (namely the Oculus Rift S) that offer a similar experience.
+But it's also one of the most expensive—and at times more frustrating—than other headsets (namely the Oculus Rift S) that offer a similar experience.

 Resolution: 1440x1600 (per eye)

 Display refresh rate: 120 Hz (with experimental 144 Hz mode)